Go Dairy: Billion-dollar Bay of Plenty dairying industry calling for job applicants

 Jensen said a selling point for people wanting to work on dairy farms was the lifestyle.

-Farmers were becoming smarter when it came to time, while some he knew were milking only once a day, which also came with benefits.
+Farmers were becoming smarter when it came to time while some he knew were only milking once a day.

-The regional commissioner for the Ministry for Social Development, Mike Bryant, said it had 328 vacancies listed across the Bay of Plenty region - and 96 were in the agriculture, horticulture and forestry industries.
+Ministry for Social Development regional commissioner Mike Bryant said it had 328 vacancies listed across the region - and 96 were in the agriculture, horticulture and forestry industries.

 The ministry had also established the Rapid Return to Work programme to help people recently displaced from their jobs.